-2017 Inauguration: CNN Is Denied Press Credentials For The ‘Deploraball’
+2017 Inauguration: CNN Denied Press Credentials For The ‘Deploraball’

 Cernovich remarked on Periscope earlier this week that the organizers could have sold 5,000 tickets for the Deploraball party if they had a bigger venue.

 It’s been eight months since Trump did an interview on CNN and that seems unlikely that will change moving forward.

 “Last week, CNN was at the center of a fake news controversy after it reported on an unverified document, originally published by BuzzFeed, suggesting that Donald Trump had deep ties to the Russian government.
 At his first press conference since his election, Trump refused to take a question from a CNN reporter, saying that his network had been propagating ‘fake news,'” Breitbart News explained.

-According to a Pew poll of about 4,000 voters, of 11 options, Fox News was the main choice for election news at 19 percent, with CNN in second place at 13 percent, followed by Facebook at eight percent.
+According to a Pew poll of about 4,000 voters, of 11 options, Fox News was the main choice for election news at 19 percent, with CNN in second place at 13 percent, followed by Facebook at 8 percent.
 MSNBC finished in sixth place with five percent.
 Of Clinton voters in the sample, CNN and MSNBC finished in first and second place with 18 percent and nine percent, respectively.
-Fox News the man source for 40 percent of Trump voters.
+Fox News is the man news source for 40 percent of Trump voters.

-In an interview with the aforementioned New York magazine, CNN President Jeff Zucker claimed that the network “credibility is higher than ever, and our viewership is higher than ever, and our reporting is as strong as ever.”
+In an interview with the aforementioned New York Magazine, CNN President Jeff Zucker claimed that the network “credibility is higher than ever, and our viewership is higher than ever, and our reporting is as strong as ever.”

-Zucker, who as an NBC exec hired Trump for The Apprentice in 2004, also claimed that “The perception of Donald Trump in capitals around the world is shaped, in many ways, by CNN.
+Zucker, who as an NBC exec hired Trump for The Apprentice in 2004, also claimed, “The perception of Donald Trump in capitals around the world is shaped, in many ways, by CNN.
 Continuing to have an adversarial relationship with that network is a mistake.”

-In an interesting segment of nonetheless questionable taste yesterday, CNN focused on what would happen for government continuity in a doomsday scenario “if an incoming president and his immediate successors were wiped out on day one?” that could possibly keep an Obama administration “designated survivor” in power, Gateway Pundit noted.
+In an interesting segment yesterday, CNN focused on what would happen for government continuity in a doomsday scenario “if an incoming president and his immediate successors were wiped out on day one” that could possibly keep an Obama administration “designated survivor” in power, Gateway Pundit noted.

 CNN parent company Time Warner is currently in the process of a proposed merger with AT&T which requires the approval of the Trump administration and could may result in CNN being sold off.